Your Hosts for Jazz & Jeans:

 Ariana says, "I really want to find a cure for SMA, not just for me, but for everyone who has SMA."
 Cure SMA and the research they are funding have really given us hope that a cure may be found to keep Ariana as healthy as possible, and give hope to so many others who are also fighting this disease.

-Annie Dooling will happily tell you she’s four years old holding up her four little fingers with a huge smile on her face.
-She’s very excited to turn five in April.
+Annie Dooling will happily tell you she’s five and a half years (not JUST five).
+She’s very excited to turn six in April.
 Annie’s parents, Matt and Cathy are excited too.
 Annie was diagnosed with SMA when she was three and a half years old (Oct 2016).
 At that time there was no cure and no treatment.

-Annie is in preschool and LOVES it!
-She loves her teacher, her friends and her nanny Brittany.
+Annie is in kindergarten and LOVES it!
 SMA does not affect the brain, and children of SMA tend to be very bright.
-Annie loves swimming, movies and going on rides at amusement parks.
-She’ll never turn down an offer of vanilla ice cream.
+Annie loves swimming, play dates with friends, movies and going on rides at amusement parks.
+She’ll never turn down an offer of vanilla ice cream or almost any flavor of frozen yogurt.
 Annie is diagnosed as a ‘strong type 2, weak type 3.’
 She can stand and take steps if holding on to something or someone for support.
-But mostly, she crawls to get around.
-One of the goals of Spinraza is to stop the normal progression of the disease.
-What’s still needed is a drug that will help these kids gain back strength.
+But mostly, she uses her new wheelchair to get around.
+One of the goals of Spinraza is to slow or even stop the normal progression of the disease.
+What’s still needed is a drug that will help these kids gain back muscle strength, and a cure.
 Researchers and doctors have already identified exactly what causes SMA.
-They are so close to finding a cure.
+They are so close to finding a cure and developing other treatments.
 Thank you for supporting CureSMA.
 Thank you for supporting kids like Annie.